These Are A Longevity Expert's Top 6 Foods To Slow Down Aging

 When it comes to preparation, they're incredibly versatile—check out these recipes for pizza and slaw for some inspiration.

 We were a bit surprised to learn that cantaloupe makes the cut (an underrated add to the fruit bowl!).
 But according to Sinclair: "As a fruit, that's the most nutritious you can get."
 Its orange color comes from the carotenoid beta-carotene, which the body converts to vitamin A. Vitamin A provides a host of benefits, including immune, eye, skin, and reproductive health.

 Perhaps less surprising than cantaloupe, blueberries are one of Sinclair's favorite snacks.
-Their antioxidants promote healthy skin aging and collagen production, which is also aided by their vitamin C content (check out this Blueberry beauty smoothie!).
-They're also a good source of fiber, which helps maintain healthy blood sugar and cholesterol levels.
+Their antioxidants promote healthy skin aging7 and collagen production8, which is also aided by their vitamin C content (check out this Blueberry beauty smoothie!).
+They're also a good source of fiber, which helps maintain healthy blood sugar9 and cholesterol levels.

-Lastly, blueberries are chock-full of anthocyanins (that's what gives them their blue-purple pigment), which play an important role in brain and overall health, and research has even associated a link between anthocyanins and healthy aging.
+Lastly, blueberries are chock-full of anthocyanins (that's what gives them their blue-purple pigment), which play an important role in brain and overall health10, and research has even associated a link between anthocyanins and healthy aging11.

 Lastly, nuts are another excellent source of heathy fats like omega-3s and omega-6s.